 Kahoʻiwai means the return of the water.
 Metaphorically, it refers to the use of traditional approaches that provide the foundation for the program’s philosophy.
 It also refers to the use of ancestral knowledge and practices in developing methods of teaching and learning.
 Physically, Kahoʻiwai is an ʻili kūpono or land portion within the ahapua’a of Mānoa.
 Today, Kaho’iwai is community-based and designed to produce graduates that can teach effectively in Native Hawaiian-focused charter schools and other sites with numbers of Native Hawaiian children.
 The delivery method and structure of the program, including selecting candidates, is designed to address the needs of members of the Hawaiian community as expressed through the Kahoʻiwai vision and mission statements.

 In 2013, Kahoiwai became accredited by the Teacher Education Accreditation Council (TEAC).
 It is a State Approved Teacher Education Program (SATEP).
 Kahoʻiwai has participants from seven of the populated islands in Hawaiʻi.
 Participants are employed or connected to charter schools, conversion charters, DOE schools, private schools, bilingual and language immersion schools.
-Kanu o ka ‘Āina Learning’ Ohana is the hiapo, or older sibling, that provides organizational support via the supervision of the CEO and strategic direction through the Board.
-Today Kaho’iwai is a post-secondary division of Kanu o ka ‘Āina Learning’ Ohana accredited with the World Indigenous Higher Education Consortium (WINHEC) and authorized by the Hawai’i Teacher Standards Board (HTSB).
+Today Kaho’iwai is a post-secondary program accredited with the World Indigenous Higher Education Consortium (WINHEC) and authorized by the Hawai’i Teacher Standards Board (HTSB).